Tiaa Fsb Decreases Position in Unilever PLC (NYSE:UL)

 A number of other institutional investors also recently modified their holdings of UL.
 Beaumont Financial Partners LLC raised its holdings in Unilever by 2.5% in the 2nd quarter.
 Beaumont Financial Partners LLC now owns 7,272 shares of the company’s stock valued at $429,000 after acquiring an additional 180 shares during the last quarter.
 Carolinas Wealth Consulting LLC raised its holdings in Unilever by 13.8% in the 2nd quarter.
 Carolinas Wealth Consulting LLC now owns 1,499 shares of the company’s stock valued at $88,000 after acquiring an additional 182 shares during the last quarter.
 Smithbridge Asset Management Inc. DE raised its holdings in Unilever by 0.5% in the 3rd quarter.
 Smithbridge Asset Management Inc. DE now owns 40,265 shares of the company’s stock valued at $2,183,000 after acquiring an additional 194 shares during the last quarter.
 O Brien Greene & Co.
 Inc raised its holdings in Unilever by 3.2% in the 2nd quarter.
 O Brien Greene & Co.
 Inc now owns 6,249 shares of the company’s stock valued at $366,000 after acquiring an additional 195 shares during the last quarter.
 Finally, WASHINGTON TRUST Co raised its holdings in Unilever by 3.5% in the 2nd quarter.
 WASHINGTON TRUST Co now owns 5,866 shares of the company’s stock valued at $343,000 after acquiring an additional 200 shares during the last quarter.
 8.74% of the stock is currently owned by hedge funds and other institutional investors.

 A number of analysts have commented on the stock.
+Sanford C. Bernstein upgraded shares of Unilever from an “underperform” rating to a “market perform” rating in a report on Monday, November 1st.
 Deutsche Bank Aktiengesellschaft downgraded shares of Unilever from a “buy” rating to a “hold” rating in a report on Thursday, September 16th.
 Zacks Investment Research downgraded shares of Unilever from a “hold” rating to a “sell” rating in a report on Tuesday, September 7th.
-JPMorgan Chase & Co. downgraded shares of Unilever from a “neutral” rating to an “underweight” rating in a report on Thursday, September 2nd.
-Finally, Sanford C. Bernstein upgraded shares of Unilever from an “underperform” rating to a “market perform” rating in a report on Monday, November 1st.
+Finally, JPMorgan Chase & Co. downgraded shares of Unilever from a “neutral” rating to an “underweight” rating in a report on Thursday, September 2nd.
 Three analysts have rated the stock with a sell rating and two have issued a hold rating to the company’s stock.
 According to data from MarketBeat.com, the stock has a consensus rating of “Sell” and an average target price of $61.51.

 The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 1st.
 Stockholders of record on Friday, November 5th will be issued a dividend of $0.4975 per share.
 The ex-dividend date of this dividend is Thursday, November 4th.
 This represents a $1.99 dividend on an annualized basis and a dividend yield of 3.79%.